Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [Secret Search Engine Labs](http://www.secretsearchenginelabs.com/) : Very small index with very little SEO spam; it toes the line between a "search engine" and a "surf engine".
 It's best for reading about broad topics that would otherwise be dominated by SEO spam, thanks to its [CashRank algorithm](http://www.secretsearchenginelabs.com/tech/cashrank.php).
 Allows site submission.

-### Unusable engines, irrelevant results
+### Fledgling engines

-Results from these search engines don't seem at all useful.
+Results from these search engines don't seem particularly relevant; indexes in this category tend to be small.

 [Yessle](https://www.yessle.com/)